fiskaltrust/getting-started/poscreators/README.md

 :::important

-The steps below explain how to create a PosSystem in the fiskaltrust.Portal
+The steps below explain how to create a PosSystem in the fiskaltrust.Portal.
+These steps are mandatory to make sure that all required properties are set in country-specific exports, like e.g. the DSFinV-K in Germany.

 :::